dltj/dltj-blog/content/2022-01-13-uverse-5268ac-dmzplus-10-minutes.md

 5. Under "2) Edit firewall settings for this computer" pick _Allow all applications (DMZ plus mode)_
 6. Click "Save"

-{% include image.html wpsrc="2022/2022-01-13-pace-gateway-dmzplus.png" width="846" alt="Screen Capture of the DHCP Configuration page of a Pace 5268ac Residential Gateway" caption="Pace Residential Gateway DHCP Configuration Page" %}
+{{ image(width="846", localsrc="2022/2022-01-13-pace-gateway-dmzplus.png", caption="Pace Residential Gateway DHCP Configuration Page", alt="Screen Capture of the DHCP Configuration page of a Pace 5268ac Residential Gateway") }}

 ## Ensure the Router's Network Address is Correct
 I think this section is redundant—it should be set this way as a combination of the two changes above—but you can check it to be sure.